Top 10 Best UNISA Modules That Are Easy to Pass

 9. MNB1601: Business Management IB

 MNB1601 sits at NQF Level 6, making it technically a second-year module.
-It covers specific functional areas: human resources, marketing, finance, operations.
-The prerequisite is MNB1501, which creates a strategic advantage.
+It digs into specific functional areas: human resources, marketing, finance, and operations.
+The catch is that MNB1501 is a prerequisite, but that actually works in your favor.

 10. COS1511: Introduction to Programming I